Modal Alternatives

 • +Kubernetes-native GPU pods

-• +InfiniBand and NVLink for multi-GPU training
+• +InfiniBand and NVLink for multi-node training

 • +Bare-metal options for max performance